 Similarly, the U.N.
-CERD Committee has noted its concern about the alarming number of allegations of acts of sexual violence against Dalit women in India, primarily by dominant caste men, in its Concluding Observations from 2007.
+CERD Committee has noted its concern about the alarming number of allegations of acts of sexual violence against Dalit women in India, primarily by dominant caste men, in its Concluding Observations.
 The CERD Committee has also recommended that states take all measures necessary in order to eliminate multiple forms of discrimination against women, including discrimination based on caste and analogous forms of inherited status in its General Recommendation No. 29.

 Our outrage is not enough.
 We must take real and focused action to mend our societies’ dramatic failure to support the rights of people of discriminated castes, particularly women and girls.
 Navi Pillay, UN High Commissioner for Human Rights in 2014